 Underestimating data transformation requirements

-Raw data from disparate sources almost always needs to be cleaned and normalized before it gets to your data warehouse in order to make sense.
-Data from different systems typically don’t play well together, and requires work to get them to cooperate.
+Raw data from disparate sources almost always needs to be cleaned and normalized before it gets to your data warehouse.
+Data from different systems typically don’t play well together, and it requires work to get them to cooperate.
 Here are some common examples:

 - Establishing key relationships across data sources, many of which might not exist in the raw data